 There are a lot of hints & tips out there for troubleshooting SPNs, or Service Principal Names.
 Listing duplicate SPNs is fairly easy, just use setspn -X

-on your command-line and you’ll find out.
+on your command prompt and you'll find out.
 But how do you find out which SPNs are used for which users and computers are used for this?

 SetSPN command-line